bneidlinger/RobotWars/RobotWars_app_code.md

     /**
      * Helper function to prepare loadout data for Ready Up or Test Code.
+     * Fetches code based on context:
-     * Fetches the code for the currently selected snippet via API.
+     * - 'Ready Up': Fetches code for the snippet linked in the Loadout Builder via API.
+     * - 'Test Code': Gets the code directly from the live CodeMirror editor.
-     * Uses the robot name and visuals currently set in the LoadoutBuilder instance.
+     * Uses the robot name and visuals currently set in the LoadoutBuilder instance for both contexts.
      * @private
      * @async
-     * @param {string} context - 'Ready Up' or 'Test Code' for logging/errors.
+     * @param {string} context - 'Ready Up' or 'Test Code' for logging/errors and determining code source.
      * @returns {Promise<{loadoutData: object|null, error: string|null}>}
      */
     async _prepareLoadoutData(context) {